palagdan/GitmateAI/README.md

 npm install
 npm run start:dev
 ```
 Backend runs on `http://localhost:3001/v1` by default.
+If tested in a browser it will most-likely return `{"message":"Cannot GET /v1","error":"Not Found","statusCode":404}`.
 You can change port in the `.env` file.

 ### Guide to Register Your Bot on GitHub and Configure the GitmateAI-bot